 Why Bilateral Oophorectomy Is Performed

-Removing both ovaries can be necessary for a number of conditions, including cancers and precancerous conditions of the reproductive organs, Dr. Greg Marchand, dual board-certified in OB/GYN and minimally invasive gynecologic surgery at Marchand Institute for Minimally Invasive Surgery, told The Epoch Times.He said that this procedure is also considered a “definitive treatment” for endometriosis, a painful condition in which tissue that should be inside the uterus grows outside of it, and is usually performed with a hysterectomy as a last resort to alleviate severe pain typically resulting in menopause symptoms such as hot flashes and night sweats.
+Removing both ovaries can be necessary for a number of conditions, including cancers and precancerous conditions of the reproductive organs, Dr. Greg Marchand, double board-certified in OB-GYN and minimally invasive gynecologic surgery at The Marchand Institute for Minimally Invasive Surgery, told The Epoch Times.He said this procedure is also considered a “definitive treatment” for endometriosis, a painful condition in which tissue that should be inside the uterus grows outside of it.
+Bilateral oophorectomy is usually performed with a hysterectomy as a last resort to alleviate severe pain, typically resulting in menopause symptoms such as hot flashes and night sweats.

 Racial Disparities and Long-Term Health Effects

 The study also revealed “surprising” racial differences, according to Kulthamrongsri.
-Unexpectedly, black women don’t have worse heart failure outcomes after early surgical menopause.
-Normally, they have higher heart failure risks from things like high blood pressure and diabetes.White women, who usually get heart failure from blocked arteries and lifestyle issues, might be more affected by the hormone changes from surgical menopause.
-This suggests that the way heart failure starts after early surgical menopause might be different and more related to hormone changes than usual risk factors, Kulthamrongsri noted.
+Unexpectedly, black women were not found to have worse heart failure outcomes after early surgical menopause.
+Normally, they have higher heart failure risks from things such as high blood pressure and diabetes.White women, who usually develop heart failure from blocked arteries and lifestyle issues, might be more affected by the hormone changes from surgical menopause.
+This suggests that the way heart failure starts after early surgical menopause might be more related to hormone changes than usual risk factors, according to Kulthamrongsri.

 Although the research relied on self-reported data and could not establish a specific timeframe for heart failure post-oophorectomy, Kulthamrongsri emphasized that it contributes to a growing recognition of the potential long-term cardiovascular consequences of surgically-induced early menopause.